asad1996172/Apis-in-Asp.NET-MVC-4/README.md

 # Apis-in-Asp.NET-MVC-4
-Get and POST apis wirtten in MVC 4 Framework
+Get and POST apis for an online food management website.
+Apis took input and gave output in JSON format.